 - Complete 30 credits, including AMNE 500 (three credits) and AMNE 599 (a six-credit thesis)

 - Complete at least 2 years of coursework in an ancient language

-You may choose courses according to the regulations in the UBC Calendar and are strongly encouraged to do so in consultation with your Graduate Program Advisor to ensure all program requirements are met.
+You may choose courses according to regulations as set out by AMNE and are strongly encouraged to do so in consultation with your Thesis Supervisor and Graduate Program Advisor to ensure all program requirements are met.

 Please note that as a student in the MA in Religious Studies, at least 12 of your credits at the 500 level must be in courses in RELG, HEBR, and/or ARBC.
 Substitutions from other department course codes may be approved by the Graduate Committee.